ArchitectsMGF Architekten GmbH

 ProgramUniversity of Applied Sciences

-From the architect.
+Text description provided by the architects.
 Landscape and architecture

 Three buildings, covered with wood, are situated on a gentle slope with a beautiful view in Aalen.
 Originally the site was an enlargement area of the existing university of applied sciences, a building designed of Günther Behnisch in 1969.
 There was an existing urban masterplan with a linear arrangement of the buildings and a central pedestrian zone.
 Trees planted along the streets integrate the buildings in the nature.
 A square surrounded by the library and the different faculties provide an open-air space for recreation after exhausting lectures.
 The now realised buildings are the first steps of a small hopeful growing village, a campus of research and education.